 - Tennessee - Iris (Iris germanica) has several different colors among them, but it's the purple German iris that's among this state's favorite.

 - Texas - Texas blue bonnet (genus Lupinus) is supposedly named for its color and resemblance of blooms to a woman's sunbonnet.

-- Utah – Sego lily (genus Calochortus) has white, lilac, or yellow flowers and grows six to eight inches high.
+- Utah - Sego lily (genus Calochortus) has white, lilac, or yellow flowers and grows 6 to 8 inches (15-20 cm.) high.